 What makes packaging dielines so important?

 The dielines determine the final look and feel of your product packaging.
 The intricate die-cutting procedure needs to be done with extreme precision.
 Hence the process needs all the cuts and folds clearly defined.
-It allows identifying the following significant packaging elements:
+It identifies the following significant packaging elements:

 - Dimensions